 World Diabetes Day raises global awareness of diabetes - its escalating rates around the world and how to prevent the illness in most cases.
-The theme for 2013 is “Prevent diabetes: protect our future”.
+The theme for 2014 is “Healthy Living and Diabetes”.

 Started by the International Diabetes Federation (IDF) and WHO, the Day is celebrated on 14 November to mark the birthday of Frederick Banting who, along with Charles Best, was instrumental in the discovery of insulin in 1922, a life-saving treatment for diabetes patients.